hawcx/sdk_docs/docs/android/new-project.md

      </application>
      ```

-5. **Implement HawcxFramework Features**
+5. **Implement Hawcx Features**
-   - Now you can start using HawcxFramework features in your activities and fragments.
+   - Now you can start using Hawcx features in your activities and fragments.
 For example:

      ```java
      import com.hawcx.framework.auth.HawcxAuth;